keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 Durable Frameworks needs an entry point to construct the entity, this static method is decorated with the `[FunctionName(...)]` attribute and takes a `IDurableEntityContext` as an argument.
 In this operation the class based entity needs to be instantiated via the `DispatchAsync()` method.
 An initial state can be provisioned with the `SetState()` operation.

 The values of properties on the object will be automatically serialized to the state of the object after working with them.
-So if a Client Function calls the `MessageReceived()` method, the `DeviceEntity` is autmatically instantiated and in the body of `MessageReceived()` the properties of the object are recovered (from the persistent state).
+So if a Client Function calls the `MessageReceived()` method, the `DeviceEntity` is automatically instantiated and in the body of `MessageReceived()` the properties of the object are recovered (from the persistent state).
 So properties like `this.LastCommunicationDateTime` can be updated and then, when `MessageReceived()` returns, Durable Functions will persist the state before it executes a new operation for this specific entity.

 ### Entities and Dependencies